istio/istio.io/content/en/blog/2024/authz-policy-with-kyverno/index.md

 Running a valid request:

 {{< text bash >}}
-$ kubectl exec -n my-app curl -c curl -- curl -s -w "\nhttp_code=%{http_code}" httpbin:8000/get -H "x-force-authorized: true"
+$ kubectl exec -n my-app deploy/curl -- curl -s -w "\nhttp_code=%{http_code}" httpbin:8000/get -H "x-force-authorized: true"
 {{< /text >}}

 You should receive the echo body with the new header `x-validated-by: my-security-checkpoint` and the header `x-force-authorized` removed: